ThomasVon2021/blikvm/package/kvmd-fan/readme.md

 systemctl disable kvmd-fan
 ```

-3、if you want restart fan，
+3、if you want start fan，
 ```
 systemctl enable kvmd-fan
 ```

 4、if you want see the fan work status
 ```
-systemctl  start kvmd-fan
+systemctl  status kvmd-fan
 ```